arjun-devops-scm/kubernetes-documentation/Day-1/readme.md

 -  What is the difference between Virtualization and  Dockerization

     - Definition of Virtualization

    **Virtualization is a technology that allows you to create multiple virtual machines on a single physical computer, where each virtual machine has its own operating system, resources, and environment.
 It isolates hardware.**

+  🚀 Examples:
+     Virtualization is like:
+      setting up a full new house
+      with its own bedroom, kitchen, bathroom, electricity even if you just want to make Maggi

+ 🚀 So a Virtual Machine has:
+      ✅ full operating system
+      ✅ heavy setup
+      ✅ needs more RAM & CPU
+      ✅ slow to start

+  - Definition of Dockerization
+    **Dockerization is the process of packaging an application along with its required libraries, configurations, and dependencies into a lightweight container so it can run consistently in any environment.
+It shares the host OS.**